RealChaga™ – Chaga Extract

 |Starch||Less than 3%|

 No added fillers, starch or grains

 Wild Chaga grows naturally in the vast forests of Russia, northern China and northern climatic zones in general where birch make up the primary tree species. *Even though Chaga is commonly referred to as a mushroom, it is actually a sterile conk, a hardened mass of wood and mycelium with an amorphous shape and dark pigmented outer layer.
 It has been estimated that Chaga consists of only 10% Inonotus obliquus mycelium.
 Being a tree pathogen, Inonotus mycelium slowly grows throughout the tree trunk, causing decay and ultimately death.
 The canker/conk we call chaga, is a manifestation of this fungal disease.
 For hundreds of years Chaga has been wildcrafted and utilized by the people of northern Europe and Russia.

 Birch trees contain precursor compounds such as the triterpenoid betulin.
 Chaga draws betulin and other precursors directly from the birch tree and turns them into inotodiol, trametenolic acid and betulinic acid.
 Chaga needs the tree-bound precursors to synthesize the triterpenoids for which it is famous.
-Chaga is traditionally used for stomach illnesses and immunity issues.
+Chaga is traditionally used for stomach problems and immunity issues.

 Proudly Made in China